w3c/wai-curricula/content/designer/navigation.md

 * explain strategies that people with disabilities use to navigate websites and applications
 * design different types of navigational mechanisms, including menus, tables of contents, and site maps
-* define different interactions for menus and other navigational mechanisms, including keyboard, mouse, and touch
+* define different interactions for menus and other navigational mechanisms, including keyboard, mouse, touch, and voice
 * define clear and consistent visual and non-visual presentation of menus and menu items
 * define clear and consistent visual and non-visual indication of state changes for menu items
 * define mechanisms to identify blocks of repeated content
 * cooperate with developers to implement mechanisms that bypass blocks of repeated content
 * define mechanisms to help users to locate specific web pages within sets of web pages, for example by providing breadcrumb trails, site maps, and descriptive page titles
 * identify related requirements for developers to implement:
-  * interactions for navigational mechanisms, including keyboard, mouse, and touch
+  * interactions for navigational mechanisms, including keyboard, mouse, touch, and voice
   * clear and descriptive names for navigational mechanisms
   * semantics for menus, menu items, and menu item states